ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 If this player ever Falls Over, is Knocked Down or is Placed Prone, an Injury roll is immediately made against them (no Armour roll is required), treating a Stunned result as a KO'd result.

 A player with this Trait cannot also have the Diving Tackle, Frenzy, Grab, Leap, Multiple Block, On the Ball or Shadowing skills.

+*This Trait must still be used if the player is Prone or has lost their Tackle Zone.*

 #### BOMBARDIER